wpswings/membership-for-woocommerce/README.md

 ## WOOCOMMERCE MEMBERSHIP PLUGIN COMPATIBILITIES

   * [**Subscriptions for WooCommerce** ](https://wordpress.org/plugins/subscriptions-for-woocommerce/): With our free subscriptions plugin, the admin can offer membership subscriptions to users for limited access.
 For limited access, the admin can decide the subscription duration of the membership plan.
+* [**Wallet System For WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/): With our wallet system plugin the admin can set up a digital wallet system on their WooCommerce store and its compatibility with the membership plugin allows the admin to accept membership payment via wallet.
+Users can easily add money to their wallets and use it to buy memberships hassle-free.

 * **Multisite:** Multisite is a type of WordPress installation that allows you to create and manage a network of multiple websites from a single WordPress dashboard.
 This lets you easily make changes and keep all of your websites updated in one place.